 The huge K E T A M signboard greeted us once we stepped into the island.
 This photo is all the adults in our groups.
 There are 4 teenagers too.

 It was a good exercise for all of us.
 A very fun day cycling around and stopping to take photos.
 That was until the heat becomes unbearable at around 1pm.
-We have to learn to balance ourselves while cycling on the narrow roads and make way for incoming vehicles.
+We have to learn to balance ourselves while cycling on the narrow roads and make way for oncoming vehicles.

 One of the many temples in Pulau Ketam.
 I believe the residents are Taoist judging from the many temples here.